 These hidden costs include:

-When calculating the total cost of the franchise ask the following questions:
+When calculating the total cost of owning a franchise ask the following questions:

-Before making a financial commitment to own a franchise, you need to ensure you mitigate one of the risks, which is that the franchise is based on a fad or a trend.
+Before making a financial commitment to owning a franchise, you need to ensure you mitigate one of the risks, which is that the franchise is based on a fad or a trend.

-Find out whether there is a continuous demand for your service or product.
+Find out whether there is a continuous demand for your service or product before buying a franchise.
 Conduct research to find out how long the franchise has been in existence and whether you believe the product will continually be in demand.

-Ask yourself the following questions when determining whether there will be a lasting demand for your product or service:
+Ask yourself the following questions when determining whether there will be a lasting demand before buying a franchise:

 Owning a franchise means you will be entering into a fully committed long-term relationship with the franchisor.
 You need to consider the extent of this relationship along with any associated parameters and restrictions, before agreeing to enter into a franchise agreement.